Instruct Landlord Action Now.

 Advice if necessary

-Our Step 1 cost is from £144 (see list of fixed fees for more detail)
+Our Step 1 cost for a rent related s.8 notice or a straightforward s.21 notice is £288 (see list of fixed fees for more detail about our charges for other types of notices).

 We would highly recommend you consider personal service of your notice.
-With the notice periods now being up to 6 months you do not want any argument to be raised by the tenant as to whether the notice was actually served.
+You do not want any argument to be raised by the tenant as to whether the notice was actually served.
 Costs for London post codes is £120 for any outside of London please enquire and we can provide a price.

 Fill in the form below to be sent our application form – the form can be completed and emailed or printed and posted.